fjoralba-k/fjoralba-k/README.md

 📫 **Let's Connect:**
 Feel free to drop me an email at fjoralbak3@gmail.com.
-<br>Always up for a chat or discussing the tech trends.
+<br>\tAlways up for a chat or discussing the tech trends.

 <!---
 fjoralba-k/fjoralba-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.